lunalite/OODP-assignment/README.md

 Required
 - Adding the storing of data from file array to XML
-- Change roomType to enum instead of a class
 - Converting randomised room status to XML file upload
-- ~~Need to implement the creation of order code for each room service order under RoomServiceOrder.java~~
-- ~~Still require for more food items and better description~~
 - Payment method for checking in/out not implemented yet
 - ~~Create~~/Update/~~Search~~ guests detail (Search by name using keyword/s)
 - Create/Update/Remove/Print reservation